FrodoAlaska/Nikola/README.md

 - A versitile lighting system using the Blinn-Phong shading model with built-in HDR support.
 - A fully-fledged audio system with both 2D audio and 3D spatialized audio, supporting multiple formats such as **MP3, WAV, and OGG**.
 - A simple but powerful physics system that supports collision detection, collision resolution, ray-casting, and rigid body dynamics.
+- A robust and easy-to-use 2D game UI system with canvas anchoring, including widgets like buttons, sliders, checkboxes, and texts.

 ## Missing Features